ebranlard/vim-matlab-behave/README.markdown

 ==============

 Facilitates the use of vim/gvim as external editor to Matlab (GUI or terminal):
-- attempt to reproduce typical F5, F9, Ctrl-Enter "run" functionalities of matlab editor (Linux only for now).
+- attempts to reproduce typical F5, F9, Ctrl-Enter "run" functionalities of matlab editor (Linux only).
 - adds cell folding and highlighting
 - jumping to an error location by clicking on a error link in the command window.